Caesarea history dates back a long time. Even before the Romans. Actually, before Caesarea itself even existed.

 The Arabs conquered Caesarea in the 7th century.
 Many people left the city and Caesarea shrunk to a small, forsaken village.
 The city was re-invigorated by sea trade in the 9th century, and the city was re-fortified.

-The French King Louis IX with his Sixth Crusade re-fortified the city in 1251, and those Crusader fortifications are the castle walls you can still see today at Caesarea.
+The French king, King Louis IX, with his Sixth Crusade re-fortified the city in 1251, and those Crusader fortifications are the castle walls you can still see today at Caesarea.

 But the city was soon invaded by another group – the Mamluke sultan Baybars (1265).
 These guys, apparently fearing that the Crusaders would return, decided to destroy the city and its fortifications.
 Caesarea was abandoned, and it remained that way for many centuries.